Photo: Martin Stock. Aerial photo of mudflats.

-R. Vorberg, S. Glorius, F. Mascioli, P. Nielsen, H.-C. Reimers, K. Ricklefs, K. TroostPDF
+K. Ricklefs, O. Franken, S. Glorius, F. Mascioli, P. Nielsen, H.-C. Reimers, A. Trampe

-For the identification and definition of habitats the classification scheme of the European Nature Information System EUNIS (Davies et al., 2004) is used.
-The relevant subtidal habitats of the Wadden Sea are listed under the EUNIS level A4 and A5, including rock and other hard substrate in highly turbid conditions, biogenic constructions like Sabellaria reefs or mussel beds as well as subtidal sediments ranging from boulders and cobbles to coarse, mixed and fine sands.
+This report presents the actual status (2018-2021) of subtidal habitat mapping in Denmark, Germany and The Netherlands, considering the intention and the survey methods that were applied.
+For the identification and definition of habitats, the classification scheme of the European Nature Information System EUNIS (Davies et al., 2004; Evans et al., 2016) is used in this report.
+The relevant subtidal habitats of the Wadden Sea are listed under the EUNIS level A4 and A5, including rock and other hard substrates in highly turbid conditions, biogenic constructions like Sabellaria reefs or mussel beds as well as subtidal sediments ranging from boulders and cobbles to coarse, mixed and fine sands.
 For methods and data used in this report see Annex.

 2. Status and Trends

 2.1 Blue mussel beds (EUNIS marine habitat code A4.241/A5.625)